samuelcbaker/nasa-flutter/README.md

     |- search_bar_widget.dart
 ```

-### Tests
+### Unit Tests

-We made a unit tests for main layers.
+We made the unit tests for main layers.
 This is our test folder structure:

 ```
 test/